Ramon Bejarano: Auxiliary Bishop of San Diego

 Pope Francis appointed Bejarano as auxiliary bishop of San Diego and titular bishop of Carpi on February 27, 2020.

-His consecration, initially scheduled for April 21, 2020, was postponed due to the COVID-19 pandemic.
+His episcopal consecration, initially scheduled for April 21, 2020, was postponed due to the COVID-19 pandemic.
 He was consecrated at the Immaculata Church in San Diego on July 14, 2020, by Bishop Robert W. McElroy in a liturgy celebrated in English, Spanish, and Latin.
 Archbishop Gustavo García-Siller and Bishop Myron J. Cotta served as co-consecrators.
+He was the second Hispanic appointed as a bishop in San Diego, following Bishop Gilbert Chavez.